 About the Program

 Frederick County's Creek ReLeaf Program is a multi-year reforestation program geared towards replanting trees on both private and public lands lacking trees to provide stormwater control, reduce temperature impacts on County streams, and to assist the County in meeting regulatory requirements.
 The Creek ReLeaf Program anticipates planting up to 85 acres of native trees on private and public properties during this year's application period.
 Property owners are encouraged to apply to the program during each of the open application periods.
-This year's application period is from May 1, 2017 to May 31, 2017.
+This year's application period was from May 1, 2017 to May 31, 2017.

 Applicants who are selected for the program will work together with County staff to draft and finalize the permanent conservation easement on the property proposed to be reforested and will be financially compensated at a rate of $9,000 per acre placed within the easement.
 In addition, Frederick County will plant the trees and perform the first five years of maintenance; thereafter, the property owner will be responsible for maintenance.
 After the 5 years of initial maintenance, County staff will have the rights to inspect, verify, and enforce based on the terms outlined in the signed permanent conservation easement.